 he now (apparently) defunct Ved Buens Ende was basically quite unknown in the course of its existence but gained widespread accolades in the underground scene since its demise.
 Ved Buens Ende was formed in 1993 of the "common era" by singer/drummer Carl-Michael Eide (a.k.a.
 Aggressor), guitarist Yusuf Parvaz (a.k.a.
 Vicotnik) and Hugh Steven James Mingray (a.k.a.
 Skoll) on bass.
 Later that year the band debuted with a 30 minute long demo entitled Those Who Caress The Pale.
 This little gem gained only minor attention in their native country and the rest of the world when it was first released.
 They attempted a follow-up with another demo, entitled Written In Waters in 1995.

-In 1995 Ved Buens Ende returned on the British label Mysanthropy' with their debut full length Written In Waters, which was guested by the backing vocalist Lill Katherine Stensrud.
+Later, in 1995, Ved Buens Ende returned on the British label 'Mysanthropy' to re-release the Written In Waters demo now as an album proper, which was guested by the backing vocalist Lill Katherine Stensrud.
 The album gained positive response from the press, but only little commercial success.
 The band subsequently toured with assistance from the session singer Simen Hestnæs but soon after Ved Buens Ende was disbanded.

 Carl-Micheal, Vicotnik and Skoll decided to get back together in 1996 for a new album, which was going to be entitled: Half Visible Presence.
-All the material for this album had been written but was never been recorded.
+All the material for this album had been written but was never recorded.

 Footnote: Rumor has it that a few of their concerts before their first break-up have been videotaped by an early fan from the audience.
 The existence of the audio of one of those concerts has been verified.